 Following a period of careful development, we have made some valuable changes to our pre-oiling process.
 As a company we have invested heavily in new machinery and system processes in order to improve the service that we provide.
 The treatments are applied in an enclosed, specially designated ‘Oiling’ area of our factory, utilising sophisticated machinery to achieve the best finish (with manual checkpoints at several stages to ensure quality).
 Despite the improvements, there is no additional cost to the price of the pre-oiling service.

-The worktops will be perfectly sealed with at least four coats to the end grains and two coats to each face.
+The worktops will be perfectly sealed with oil on the top, bottom, edges and end grain.
 We now use HABiol Oil throughout our pre-oiling service; this product is an ingression oil and as such requires fewer coats to achieve a durable, smooth finish.

 As mentioned above, it’s vital that worktops are treated straight away – that’s why our pre-installation oiling service is a mandatory requirement if purchasing another option from our bespoke cutting service (freshly cut timber can be susceptible to movement and therefore immediate oil treatment is required if wood is to be cut or altered in any way).
 Our pre-oiling service will ensure that your worktop reaches you in superb condition.